Enugu State: Energy

 Electricity supply is relatively stable in Enugu and its environs.
 The Oji River Power Station (which used to supply electricity to all of Eastern Nigeria) is located in Enugu State.
 With the deregulation of electricity generation in Nigeria and the privatisation of the Power Holding Company of Nigeria (PHCN), it is hoped the State Government would assist private investors to negotiate the take over and reactivation of the Oji Power Station.
 This is more so with the proximity of the Enugu coal mines to the power station, a driving distance of about 20 minutes.
 There are also traces of crude oil in Ugwuoba, in the same Oji-River Local Government area of the state.
 The state will also negotiate with investors interested in investing in the coal mining in Enugu.
-The coal industry used to be one of the biggest employer of labour in the state and the state is looking to attract investors in the industry.
+The coal industry used to be one of the biggest employers of labour in the state and the state is looking to attract investors in the industry.